Coping with the court process

 Connect with others who've represented themselves

-You may want to reach out to someone you know who's represented themselves in court in the past.
+You may want to reach out to someone who's represented themselves in court in the past.
 No one really understands what it's like to self-represent as well as someone who has done so, even if their case was quite different from yours.
 They may be able to offer both practical tips and emotional support.

 If you want to be put in touch with someone in your area, contact the National Self-represented Litigants Project.
-They maintain a large and growing database of self-represented litigants from all over the country and frequently connect people in this way.
+They maintain a large and growing database of self-represented people from all over the country and frequently connect people in this way.

 Do your research